2017 China–India border standoff: Bhutanese reaction

 After issuing a press statement on 29 June, the Bhutanese government and media maintained a studious silence.
 The Bhutanese clarified that the territory on which China was building a road was "Bhutanese territory" that was being claimed by China, and it is part of the ongoing border negotiations.
 It defended the policy of silence followed by the Bhutanese government, saying "Bhutan does not want India and China to go to war, and it is avoiding doing anything that can heat up an already heated situation."

 However, ENODO Global, a risk management firm, having done a study of social media interactions in Bhutan, recommended that the government should "proactively engage" with citizens and avoid a disconnect between leaders and populations.
 ENODO found considerable anxiety among the populace regarding the risk of war between India and China, and the possibility of annexation by China similar to that of Tibet in 1951.
 It found a strengthening of Bhutanese resolve, identity and nationalism, not wanting to be "pushovers".

 The New York Times said that it encountered more people concerned about India's actions than China's.
 It found expressions of sovereignty and concern that an escalation of the border conflict would hurt trade and diplomatic relations with China.
 Scholar Rudra Chaudhuri, having toured the country, noted that Doklam was not as important an issue for the Bhutanese as it might have been ten years ago.
 Rather, the Bhutanese viewed a border settlement with China as the top priority for the country.
 While he noticed terms such as "pro-Chinese" and "anti-Indian" were often used, he said that what they meant was not well-understood.

+Media reactions and misinformation

+On 7 July 2017, the Chinese state-run Xinhua News Agency ran an article titled "demystifying the truth" about the stand-off, where it claimed that India had illegally entered Chinese territory on the pretext of protecting Bhutan without disclosing that the region was disputed which was evident in the 1988 and 1998 agreements between Bhutan and PRC.
+This discrepancy was also pointed out by an assistant professor at the Shanghai University, Dr. Rajiv Ranjan.

+On 21 July 2017, another Chinese state-run agency, Global Times, published an editorial accusing the then Indian External Affairs Minister Sushma Swaraj of misrepresenting the standoff and characterising India’s actions as an incursion into Chinese territory.
+The editorial also made a claim that India's actions had drawn international criticism.
+In contrast, Swaraj's actual statement was addressing the Indian Parliament on India’s position as a response to concerns over Chinese road construction near the Doklam Tri-junction, whose final alignment remained unsettled as per the 2012 Border agreement between China and India.